bbkbyti/tripopolis/README.md

 #### PostMVP

-- Allow user to delete their their posts
+- Allow user to delete their posts
 - Allow users to edit their posts
 - Provide appropriate tools for users to be able to upload their personal photos if they choose to
 - Style with tailwind